 The Republic of the Union of Myanmar has not acceded to the Convention on Cluster Munitions.

-Myanmar attended one regional meeting of the Oslo Process that created the Convention on Cluster Munitions in Lao PDR in October 2008.
-It participated in a regional conference on cluster munitions in Bali, Indonesia in November 2009.
+Myanmar attended a regional meeting of the Oslo Process that created the Convention on Cluster Munitions in Lao PDR in October 2008 and participated in a regional conference on cluster munitions in Bali, Indonesia in November 2009.

-In December 2017, Myanmar abstained from voting on a key UNGA resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It abstained from voting on previous resolutions promoting the convention in 2015 and 2016.
+In December 2018, Myanmar abstained from voting on a key UNGA resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has abstained from the vote on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Myanmar is not party to the Mine Ban Treaty.
 It is also not party to the Convention on Conventional Weapons.